Best Covered Calls: How to Find and Screen Winning Opportunities in Excel

 Q: How often should I refresh my screening data?

-Now, Let's Manage the Trade
+Now, Let Us Manage the Trade

-You've learned how to move from theory to a list of actionable trade ideas.
+You have learned how to move from theory to a list of actionable trade ideas.
 By building a custom screener in Excel with MarketXLS, you can systematically find the best covered call opportunities that fit your exact criteria.

 Continue to our final guide: Covered Call Management: Track, Roll & Optimize in Excel